doc4d/docs/docs/FormEditor/forms.md

 A multi-page form has both a background page and several display pages.
 Objects that are placed on the background page may be visible on all display pages, but can be selected and edited only on the background page.
 In multi-page forms, you should put your button palette on the background page.
 You also need to include one or more objects on the background page that provide page navigation tools for the user.

-## WinUI 3 rendering (Developer Preview)
+## Fluent UI rendering (Developer Preview)

-4D supports form rendering using **WinUI 3**, Microsoft's modern graphical user interface technology. **WinUI 3** is the foundation of the Windows App SDK and represents the upcoming Windows graphical interfaces.
+On Windows, 4D supports **Fluent UI** form rendering, Microsoft's modern graphical user interface design, based upon **WinUI 3** technology. **WinUI 3** is the foundation of the Windows App SDK and represents the upcoming Windows graphical interfaces.

 :::caution Developer Preview

-WinUI 3 support is currently in the Developer Preview phase.
+Fluent UI support is currently in the Developer Preview phase.
 It should not be used in production.

 :::